jvel07/NonFungibleNews/README.md

 **Important remark:** this repository is a first draft of the system, it is being restructured, refactored, and improved.
 Apologies if you find it messy, we are working on it.

-The system is designed as follows:
+The system uses python 3.10.12, relies on HuggingFace for open-weights, and it is designed as follows:
 ### News generation (core/not_fetcher.py)
 - For now, Alice grabs news from newsapi.org.
 Based on keywords (e.g., crypto, AI, Web3).
 - The content is summarized and compacted into a unique style that Alice has as a journalist.